M.S. in Software Engineering Overview

-- the course is approved by the Graduate Advisor as well as the Thesis Advisor in the case of the thesis plan,
+- The course is approved by the Graduate Advisor, as well as the Thesis Advisor in the case of the thesis−based option.

-- a Texas Tech course corresponds to the transferred course, and
+- A Texas Tech University course corresponds to the transferred course.

 Students should be prepared to show syllabi and example coursework from the courses they wish to transfer.

-No courses are transferred until the degree plan (institutional transcripts showing the transfer courses and grades must be attached) is submitted to the Computer Science Department and approved by the graduate advisor.
+No courses are transferred until the degree plan (institutional transcripts showing the transfer courses and grades must be attached) is submitted to the Department of Computer Science and approved by the Graduate Advisor.